ngx-formly/ngx-formly/demo/src/app/guides/custom-formly-wrapper.md

   ```

-  `wrappers: ['panel'],` is where FormlyFieldConfig assigns the field instance to use that panel.
+  `wrappers: ['panel']` is where FormlyFieldConfig assigns the field instance to use that panel.

 ## Creating default wrappers for components